public-transport/friendly-public-transport-format/contributing.md

 - Make sure your change is in line with the [vision for this format](README.md).
 - Because this project tries is community-lead, **you should propose all changes as [issues](https://help.github.com/articles/about-issues/) or [pull requests](https://help.github.com/articles/about-pull-requests/).** Thus, everyone can then voice their opinion on the change and it can be adapted.
 - To propose large or potentially controversial changes, open an issue first.
-We can then discuss wether it's worth investing time into a pull request.
+We can then discuss whether it's worth investing time into a pull request.
 Submit small changes such as corrected typos as pull requests immediately.
 - By participating in this project, you commit to the [code of conduct](code-of-conduct.md).

 ## adapting the spec